 Move In Date!
 Apartments and Dorms

 Once your student has been given their move-in date and dorm/residence assignment, the process of handling what can be a stressful, labor-intensive and often expensive process begins.
-Traditionally, female students tend to take a full on decorating approach complete with wall décor, signs, pictures frames, string lights, desk accessories and many other decorative items.
+Traditionally, female students tend to take a full on decorating approach complete with wall décor, signs, pictures frames, string lights, desk accessories, and many other decorative items.
 Male students do not quite go that full in and often just want a comfortable bed, maybe a poster or two and perhaps a rug.
 It is quite humorous after each drop-off, whether it is for summer or fall, to see my friends postings on Facebook and Instagram, (because that is the social media that parents are most comfortable with), and see the obvious difference between a completed dorm room.

 This may a sticker price shock moment.
 Back to college spending is expected to reach $1,347 this year.
 This is big business with college checklists resembling the lists usually reserved for wedding/bridal registries and baby shower registries.
-If you go by the many college dorm checklists, you will be faced with a list filled with items you may have never considered.
+If you go by the many college dorm move-in checklists, you will be faced with a list filled with items you may have never considered.
 Some, like gaming systems, seems a bit far-fetched.
 You are not looking to entertain your student for the next four years; just to set up a comfortable room where they can study, relax and feel a bit of that home feeling they left behind.

 Let’s break this down with some tips for both genders: